E4

 Safety first: Turn off the vacuum and remove the battery.
 Never work on the brush bar while the unit is powered.

-- Step 1 – Remove brush bar: Unlock the brush bar access (usually a side cap or bottom plate).
+- Step 1 – Remove the brush bar: Unlock the brush bar access (usually a side cap or bottom plate).
 Slide the brush bar out of the floorhead.

 - Step 3 – Check bearings: Spin each end of the brush bar by hand.
 If it feels rough, stiff, or seized, the bearings are worn.
-Replace the Tower brush bar or the complete motorised floorhead if the bar is not sold separately.
+Replace the Tower brush bar or the complete motorized floorhead if the bar is not sold separately.

 - Step 4 – Inspect for obstructions: Look inside the floorhead housing for lodged objects (coins, stones, toys).
 Remove anything blocking the brush chamber.

-- Step 5 – Test brush motor: Refit the brush bar, reinstall the battery, and briefly power on.
+- Step 5 – Test the brush motor: Refit the brush bar, reinstall the battery, and briefly power on.
 If the brush still does not rotate and E4 returns, the internal brush motor or PCB is likely faulty.

 Advertisements